WestDRI/slides/content/torchtensors_webinar/_index.md

 {{%fragment%}}
 {{<note>}}
-It is faster and more numerically stable to solve a system of linear equations directly than to compute the inverse matrix first
+It is faster & more numerically stable to solve a system of linear equations directly than to compute the inverse matrix first
 {{</note>}}
 {{%/fragment%}}